OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 description: "This sample shows how to implement SSO in an event in an Outlook add-in by using nested app authentication."
 ---

-# Use SSO in events in an Outlook add-in using nested app authentication (preview)
+# Implement SSO in events in an Outlook add-in using nested app authentication (preview)

 ## Summary

-This sample shows how to implement single sign-on (SSO) in an event in an Outlook add-in.
-It uses the Microsoft Authentication Library for JavaScript (MSAL.js) and nested app authentication (NAA) to access Microsoft Graph APIs for the signed-in user.
+This sample demonstrates how to use single sign-on (SSO) in an Outlook add-in event using the Microsoft Authentication Library for JavaScript (MSAL.js) and nested app authentication (NAA) to access Microsoft Graph APIs for the authenticated user.
 The sample displays the signed-in user's name as a signature in the body of a new email or calendar item.

 > [!IMPORTANT]
 > Nested app authentication is currently in preview.
-To try this feature, you need to join the [Microsoft 365 Insider Program](https://insider.microsoft365.com/join) and choose **Beta Channel**.
+To try this feature, join the [Microsoft 365 Insider Program](https://insider.microsoft365.com/join) and choose **Beta Channel**.
 Don't use NAA in production add-ins.
 We invite you to try out NAA in test or development environments and welcome feedback on your experience through GitHub (see https://github.com/OfficeDev/office-js/issues).

 ## Features